|

 to make him happy."

-cleared her throat, "use him?"
+cleared her throat"to use him?"

 smoothed the skirt of her jewelled robe.
 "No. I thought it

-to dress him in nice clothes and
+would be nice to... to dress him in nice clothes and... and...

-sing with himyesI have heard that
+sing with himyesI have heard that elves are

 "And take him to bed with you?" asked Eowyn, very,